ULHPC/ulhpc-docs/docs/data/project.md

 ## Quotas and Backup Policies

 See [quotas](../filesystems/quotas.md) for detailed information about inode, space quotas, and file system purge policies.
-Your global projects are daily backuped, according to the policy detailed in the [ULHPC backup policies](backups.md).
+Your projects backup directories are backuped weekly, according to the policy detailed in the [ULHPC backup policies](backups.md).

 {%
    include-markdown "project_acl.md"